Working for the Department of Resources

 - Parental leave - up to 14 weeks paid maternity/adoption leave, with the possibility of up to 2 years unpaid parental leave to be your child's primary carer.
 You can also work part-time until your child starts school

-- Sick leave - 10 working days sick leave (pro rata for part-time) each year on full pay that accumulates (if not taken)
+- Sick leave - 10 working days sick leave (pro rata for part time) each year on full pay, which accumulates if not taken

 - Purchased leave - you can apply to purchase up to 6 extra weeks leave a year

 - Volunteer leave - paid special leave available when volunteering for non-profit organisations

 Flexible work options

 - Flexible hours - enables you to vary work hours and pattern of attendance